porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/about-porsche-ui-kit/about.md

 # About the Porsche UI Kit
 The Porsche UI Kit unites digital Porsche products around a shared design system.
-Enabling teams in efficiently creating outstanding digital products.
-Consistent, brand-appropriate and qualitative.
-Having everyone speaking the same language and using the same resources and tools.
-With a prebuilt collection of reusable styles and components with corresponding documentation.
+That enables everyone to speak the same language and use the same prebuilt resources and tools.
+Enabling the product teams to efficiently create outstanding digital products.
+Consistent, qualitative and brand-appropriate.

-## Benefits for Business, Design and Development
+## Benefits convincing business, design and development

 **Ship faster and focus on value.**
 Stop wasting time on repetitive work and creation of what's already existing.
 Using the components and working methods enable faster releases and quick iterations.
 And focusing on valuable results and solving important problems.